 0 Comments

+There is no place for disrespect of any holy and sacred site, no matter the religion.
+Our hope is that this incident will create more awareness and unity within the community.
 Our hearts break for the families of those killed and injured at Congregation Chabad and for the Jewish community of Poway, California.
 Such an act of violence against worshipers on the last day of Passover is all the more horrifying and unthinkable.
 Houses of worship for believers of all faiths should be safe places for everyone.

 The Matzevah Foundation strongly condemns this and any act of anti-semitism.
 It holds no place in our society.
 To the Poway Jewish community, we stand with you in prayer.
 A few days ago we shared with you the great AP News article that was done that highlights the work of Steven Reece and The Matzevah Foundation.
 Today we're happy to share with you the video they shot while we were on location with our friends at Rohatyn Jewish Heritage as we worked together in the Old Jewish Cemetery in Rohatyn.
 The video provides a great look into the work of a cemetery restoration project.
 Please visit Rohatyn Jewish Heritage's website for a complete recap of this project.
 While working in Rohatyn, Ukraine with our partners at Rohaytn Jewish Heritage, Steven Reece was interviewed by a pair of reporters from AP News.
 They have published their article today and we're seeing it being picked up by news agencies all around the world.
 It's very exciting!